Denialsys/Python-Duplicate_file_finder/README.md

 - [ ] Add multiple thread workers to off-load some of the computation for updating display
 - [ ] Add new function without checking the directories to ignore to reduce the computation
 - [ ] Add option for checking multiple drives
+- [ ] Add logs for errors
+- [ ] Add JSON output incase of saving the current file scan, add sanity check for JSON imports